Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 Together, Applications 1–4 demonstrate the applicability, scalability, optimization, and reproducibility of the completed mathematical framework.

 ---
 # 6. Discussion

 ## 6.1 Interpretation of the Framework

-IKERUSIKI Theory represents integers through structural information derived from Boundary Coordinates rather than solely by their numerical values.
+IKERUSIKI Theory represents integers through structural information derived from Boundary Coordinates rather than solely through their numerical values.

 The completed framework demonstrates that modular boundary information provides a consistent structural representation across multiple radix systems.

-This interpretation differs from conventional computational approaches, which primarily operate on numerical magnitude.

----
+Unlike conventional computational number theory, which primarily analyzes numerical magnitude, the proposed framework reconstructs finite candidate sets from independent modular boundary constraints.

+Verification001–030 established the mathematical framework, while Applications001–004 evaluated its computational applicability without modifying any mathematical definitions.

 ## 6.2 Computational Characteristics

-The computational experiments demonstrated that the mathematical framework remains unchanged across all verification stages and applications.
+Application002 established baseline computational measurements on randomly generated integers from 512 bits to 4096 bits.

+Application003 demonstrated that implementation-level optimization reduced computational overhead while preserving identical reconstruction results.

+Application004 compared the baseline and optimized implementations under identical computational settings.

-Implementation-level optimization improved execution efficiency while preserving identical reconstruction results.
+As summarized in Table 2 and Table 3, implementation-level optimization reduced execution time while preserving identical structural reconstruction, reduction ratios, and reconstruction consistency.

+These observations indicate that computational efficiency can be improved independently of the completed mathematical framework.

-The experimental observations therefore separate mathematical structure from implementation strategy.
+The benchmark therefore separates mathematical structure from implementation strategy, demonstrating that algorithmic optimization does not alter the underlying mathematical formulation.

----

 ## 6.3 Scope and Limitations

 The present study establishes a computational framework for structural reconstruction based on Boundary Coordinates.

-The current applications include RSA-oriented composite integers and randomly generated large integers up to 4096 bits.
+Current applications include RSA-oriented composite integers and randomly generated large integers up to 4096 bits.

+The present work evaluates structural reconstruction rather than proposing a practical factorization algorithm for cryptographic applications.

-Further investigation is required to evaluate broader computational domains and additional mathematical applications.
+Further investigation is required to evaluate broader computational domains, larger integer sizes, and additional mathematical applications.

----

 ## 6.4 Future Work

 Future work includes

 - larger computational experiments,

 - additional optimization techniques,

 - independent external verification,

 - publication with DOI,

+- reproducibility studies by third parties,

 - and further investigation of structural representations derived from Boundary Coordinates.
 ---

 # 7. Conclusion